The Task Force utilizes a trauma-informed, victim-centered approach that aims to serve and lift up survivors & survivor leaders in the community.

 To access these services, victims/survivors can either:

-- be referred to a Task Force funded service provider (Covenant House New Orleans *lead funded partner*, Catholic Charities Archdiocese of New Orleans, Eden House, New Orleans Family Justice Center) by law enforcement, legal service providers, or social service providers; or
+be referred to a Task Force funded service provider (Covenant House New Orleans *lead funded partner*, Eden House, Jewish Family Service Greater New Orleans, New Orleans Family Justice Center) by law enforcement, legal service providers, or social service providers; or

 REPRESENTATION OF TRAFFICKING VICTIMS/SURVIVORS